w3f/polkadot-wiki/docs/general/glossary.md

 ## System Parachains

 Parachains that are part of the Polkadot core protocol.
-These are allocated a parachain execution core by governance rather than auction.
+These are allocated a parachain execution core by governance rather than by auction.

 ## Tabling